ryantd42/NY-Legislative-Git/2023/A4071B-2023/bill.md

   February 9, 2023
   ___________

- Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee on Governmental Operations
+ Introduced  by  M. of A. L. ROSENTHAL, SIMON, GALLAGHER, GLICK, SHIMSKY, REYES, CRUZ, LEVENBERG, TAYLOR, RAGA, DE LOS SANTOS,  WALKER  --  read once  and  referred  to  the  Committee  on Governmental Operations -- recommitted to the Committee on Governmental Operations in  accordance with  Assembly  Rule  3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public  buildings  law,  in  relation  to  providing access  to  menstrual  products in toilet facilities in certain public